Keysborough - North

 What is the weighted average housing cost based on tenure mix in Keysborough - North?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $953.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $953.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,733.0/month, and renters paying $1,650/month.

 How affordable is housing in Keysborough - North relative to local incomes?